godaddy/warehouse.ai/CONTRIBUTING.md

 - Push the changes to your fork and submit a pull request to the 'master' branch of the projects' repository.

-If you are interested in making a large change and feel unsure about its overall effect, please make sure to first discuss the change and reach a consensus with core contributors through [slack].
+If you are interested in making a large change and feel unsure about its overall effect, please make sure to first discuss the change and reach a consensus with core contributors.
 Then ask about the best way to go about making the change.

 ## Code Review